MB BS (Hons), FRCS (Trauma & Orth)

-In conjunction with the physiotherapy department at the University of Queensland Mr O’Brien undertook research projects relating to ACL reconstruction, rehabilitation and shoulder stabilisation.
-He then completed a fellowship in trauma surgery at the Hospital of Special Surgery in New York under the trauma surgeon David Helfet.
+In conjunction with the physiotherapy department at the University of Queensland I undertook research projects relating to ACL reconstruction, rehabilitation and shoulder stabilisation.
+After, I completed a fellowship in trauma surgery at the Hospital of Special Surgery in New York under the trauma surgeon David Helfet.
+I have now taken up a consultant appointment at Sunderland Royal Hospital.